Distributed Secret Dissemination Across a Network: System Model and Summary of Results

 \subsection{Summary of Results}

-This paper presents an algorithm that takes parameters $n$, $k$ and $d~(\geq k)$ as input, and enables a dealer to disseminate shares of a secret to $n$ participants forming a general network $\mathcal{G}$, such that the properties of \begin{itemize} \item $k$-secret-recovery (when $\mathcal{G}$ satisfies the $d$-propagating-dealer condition) \item $(k-1)$-collusion-resistance (irrespective of the network topology) \end{itemize} are satisfied.
-The algorithm is completely distributed, and each node needs to know only the identities of its neighbours.
+This paper presents a distributed algorithm, called \sneak, that takes parameters $n$, $k$ and $d~(\geq k)$ as input, and enables a dealer to disseminate shares of a secret to $n$ participants forming a general network $\mathcal{G}$, such that the properties of (i) $k$-secret-recovery (when $\mathcal{G}$ satisfies the $d$-propagating-dealer condition), and (ii) $(k-1)$-collusion-resistance (irrespective of the network topology) are satisfied.
+The algorithm is completely distributed and each node needs to know only the identities of its neighbours, and it is efficient with respect to the communication cost and the amount of randomness required.

-For any $(n,k)$ and any graph $\mathcal{G}$ with $(n+1)$ nodes, we also derive: \begin{itemize} \item Information-theoretic lower bounds on the total communication complexity under \textit{any} algorithm. \item Communication complexity under the \sneaka. \item Lower bounds on the communication complexity under the \csota (that performs separate secure transmissions from the dealer to each node). \end{itemize} These bounds are applicable to all finite values of parameters $n,k,d$.
-In particular, the total communication performed under the \sneaka is $n\frac{d}{d-k+1}$, and as expected, reduces with an increase in $d$.
-Using these results, we then establish that when the $k$-propagating dealer property is satisfied, assuming $k$ and $d$ as constants: \begin{itemize} \item The communication complexity of the \sneaka is $\Theta(n)$. \item For any $(n,k)$, the communication complexity of the \sneaka is always within a constant (multiplicative) factor of the lower bounds, and furthermore, there exists a class of graphs for which the communication complexity of the \sneaka is within a constant (additive) factor of the lower bounds. \item The communication complexity of the \csota grows super-linearly for a large class of graphs, and is $\Theta(n^2)$ in the worst case. \item The amount of randomness required under the \sneaka is independent of $n$.
-The \csota requires an amount that grows with $n$ (unless the number of neighbours of the dealer grows linearly with $n$). \end{itemize} The \sneaka requires a $\Theta(n)$ computation complexity, identical to that of the \csota.
+For any $(n,k)$ and any graph $\mathcal{G}$ with $(n+1)$ nodes, we derive and compare (a) information-theoretic lower bounds on the total communication cost under {any} algorithm, (b) lower bounds on the communication cost under the \csota, and (c) communication cost under \sneaka.
+Using these results, we establish the communication efficiency of \sneaka. \sneaka has particularly useful implications on bounded degree graphs.\footnote{Bounded degree graphs have their maximum degree upper bounded by a constant that is independent of $n$.} For networks with bounded degree and satisfying the $k$-propagating-dealer condition, the communication cost of \sneaka is within a constant (multiplicative) factor of the information-theoretic lower bound, and is $\Theta(n)$ in the worst-case.
+In contrast, the communication-cost of the \csotas is lower bounded as $\Omega(n \log n)$, and is $\Omega(n^2)$ in the worst case.
+Moreover, the amount of randomness required under \sneaka is $\Theta(1)$, while that required under the \csota is $\Theta(n)$.

-The algorithm can also be extended to ensure dissemination of shares to all participants even when the $k$-propagating-dealer condition is not satisfied, by employing separate secure transmissions from the dealer to certain intermediate nodes in the network.
-In addition, it also handles active adversaries and allows for efficient addition of new participants in the absence of trusted entities.
-The algorithm also supports two-threshold secret sharing~\cite{franklin1992communication}, i.e., it allows for increased efficiency when the $(k-1)$-collusion-resistance condition is relaxed to $\ell$-collision-resistance with $\ell<k-1$.